Jackyijun/LOL_midterm_prediction/README.md

 ### Predictive task & research question
 So our task is to **Predict the Outcomes of Professional League of Legends Matches Based on Early and Mid-Game Performance Metrics**

+**More Details of our study can be found in our [paper](https://github.com/KUJIcheng/LOL_mdterm_prediction/blob/main/Paper%20-%20League%20of%20Legends%20Data%20Prediction.pdf) in the repo, feel free to check it out!**